jwplayer/dev-workshops/404-exercise/README.md

 # 404 Page Exercise
 Create a 404 page with HTML and pure CSS (no Javascript required).

+Click here for the [shareable instructions](https://hackmd.io/eziP8ltBSWedBHVzk54V7g?both).

 ## Tips
 - Try to match the example as closely as possible — play with colors, sizing, fonts, margins/padding, etc. Inspect the example for guidance.